chihduo/chihduo.github.io/_pages/about.md

 Research Interests 🤓
 -----
-My work involves employing formal and mathematical methods to gain insights and verify how systems and software behave.
+My work involves employing mathematical and logical methods to gain insights into how systems and software behave.
 Below are the main areas I focus on:

 - Verification and testing of software and AI systems
 - Model checking and automated generation of proofs and programs